ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-witness.md

 {{site.data.keyword.attribute-definition-list}}

-# Witness cluster (Multizone VMware instance only)
+# Witness cluster (multizone VMware instance only)
 {: #vrw-orderinginstance-witness-cluster}

 New deployments of VMware Regulated Workloads multizone instances are no longer supported.
 You can still add or delete clusters, add or delete ESXi servers or NFS storage, and add or remove services for existing multizone instances.